Wonderful Varieties: A geometrical realization: Introduction

-In case of spherical systems with emptyset as third datum, the invariant Hilbert schemes we are studying here fall in the setting considered in~\cite{J,BC2}; \textsl{see} Remark~\ref{saturatedsetting} for details.

-We then describe the tangent space at $X_0(\mathcal S)$ of $\Hilb(\mathcal S)$.
-We shall show that the second datum of the given spherical system $\mathcal S$ (the so-called set of spherical roots of $\mathcal S$) is encoded in this tangent space.
-More specifically, generalizing the arguments developed in~\cite{BC1}, we obtain

-\begin{theorem}(Corollary~\ref{tangentspace}) The tangent space at $X_0(\mathcal S)$ of $\Hilb(\mathcal S)$ is a multiplicity free module for an adjoint torus of $G$; its weights are the opposites of the spherical roots of $\mathcal S$. \end{theorem}

-Afterwards, we show that the scheme $\Hilb(\mathcal S)$ is smooth.
-This is achieved essentially by proving that the obstruction space of the functor of invariant deformations of $X_0(\mathcal S)$ is trivial (Theorem~\ref{obstructionspace}).
-As a consequence, we obtain the following statement.

-\begin{theorem}(Theorem~\ref{Hilb}) The scheme $\Hilb(\mathcal S)$ is an affine toric variety for an adjoint torus of $G$; its weights are the opposites of the spherical roots of $\mathcal S$.
-More specifically, it is the affine space $\mathbb A^r$. \end{theorem}
+\begin{theorem}(Theorem~\ref{Hilb}) Let $\mathscr S$ be a spherically closed system of $G$.
+The scheme $\Hilb(\mathscr{S})$ is isomorphic to an affine space where an adjoint maximal torus of $G$ acts linearly with weights equal to the opposites of the spherical roots of $\mathscr{S}$. \end{theorem}